 In a social engineering attack, an attacker uses human interaction (social skills) to obtain or compromise information about an organization or its computer systems.
 An attacker may seem unassuming and respectable, possibly claiming to be a new employee, repair person, or researcher and even offering credentials to support that identity.
 However, by asking questions, he or she may be able to piece together enough information to infiltrate an organization’s network.
 If an attacker is not able to gather enough information from one source, he or she may contact another source within the same organization and rely on the information from the first source to add to his or her credibility.
+There are several different types of social engineering attacks, but a phishing attack is by far the most common.

 Phishing is a form of social engineering.
 Phishing attacks use email or malicious websites to solicit personal information by posing as a trustworthy organization.
 For example, an attacker may send email seemingly from a reputable credit card company or financial institution that requests account information, often suggesting that there is a problem.
 When users respond with the requested information, attackers can use it to gain access to the accounts.